RPN Regulators

 Visit their website at https://yukon.ca/en/doing-business/professional-licensing/apply-registered-psychiatric-nurse-certificate

-College and Association of Nurses of the Northwest Territories & Nunavut (CANNN)
+College of Nurses of the Northwest Territories and Nunavut (CNNN)

 Its dual mandate is to protect the public and promote a sustainable future for nurses in the North.